xxxcoltxxx/smsc-balance-exporter/readme.md

 # Smsc balance exporter

-The smsc balance exporter allows exporting balance for [smsc gateway](https://smsc.ru)
+The smsc balance exporter for [prometheus](https://prometheus.io) allows exporting balance for [smsc gateway](https://smsc.ru)

 ## How it works
-Exporter querying balance every hour (by default) and save it value in memory
+Exporter querying balance every hour (by default) and store it value in memory.
+When prometheus make request, exporter retrieve balance value from memory for make response.

 ## Configuration
 You must set environment variables: